Tesloxi/4-in-a-row/README.md

-# 4-in-a-row
+# Connect 4
-4 in a row game using pygame
+Connect 4 game using pygame